Friday, May 30, 2014

 "YOU can be trained to see things MY way"

 Dogs!
 Friends and alarm systems.
 Watchdogs and pals.
 The smaller the dog, the tougher they act.
-For more than thirty years we were dedicated cat people, not wanting the responsibility of caring for a dog.
-Recently however, Sparky a cute terrier-low-rider-mutt decided we could possibly be trained as primary care-givers and moved in with us.
-His crazy antics led me to review my photographs searching for amusing images of other local dogs.
+For more than thirty years, we were dedicated cat people, not wanting the responsibility of caring for a dog.
+Recently, however, Sparky, a cute terrier-low-rider-mutt, decided we could possibly be trained as primary caregivers and moved in with us.
+His crazy antics led me to review my photographs, searching for amusing images of other local dogs.

-Chilly weather clothes
+Chilly weather clothes for island dogs

-My favourite photos are of the pooches dressed warmly for the cooler winter months, when the temperature drops from a day-time high of 30 C to 21 C. Brrr!
-(86 F down to 69.8 F).
+°F down to 69.8 °F).
 Local short-haired dogs shiver in the cooler temperatures, and concerned owners gear them up for winter with warm sweaters and quilted coats.
 We have acclimated and can easily wear jeans and sweaters when the temperature dips below the mid-twenties Celsius, so I get it.
 I empathize with them.

 Michael at Impresiones Magicas

-Additionally there are truly pampered pooches who dress for specific occasions; like Michael a gorgeous pit-bull who guards the Impresiones Magicas store in Cancun.
+Additionally, there are truly pampered pooches who dress for specific occasions, like Michael, a gorgeous pit-bull who guards the Impresiones Magicas store in Cancun.

-He frequently is attired in a seasonally appropriate costume such as Santa Claus in December.
+He frequently is attired in a seasonally appropriate costume, such as Santa Claus in December.

 He's a lovable wriggly, waggly character during office hours, but a serious guard dog at night.